abusaeeidx/T-Sports-Playlist-Auto-Update/README.md

 ## 📒 Introduction

-**[Toffee](https://play.google.com/store/apps/details?id=com.banglalink.toffee)** is one of Bangladesh's leading entertainment apps, offering TV channels, movies, sports, and more.
+**[T Sports](https://play.google.com/store/apps/details?id=com.banglalink.T Sports)** is one of Bangladesh's leading entertainment apps, offering TV channels, movies, sports, and more.
 This repository provides an **auto-updating system** that fetches working stream links, headers, and formats them into `.m3u` playlists and `.json` output — ideal for IPTV players or custom apps.

 ---